oauth-entra-id/oauth-entra-id/packages/oauth-entra-id/README.md

       scope: string; // Usually ends with `/.default` }>;
   }>;
-  frontendUrl: string | string[]; // Allowed frontend redirect URL(s)
+  frontendUrl: string | string[]; // Allowed frontend redirect URL(s), Make sure to include http:// or https://
-  serverCallbackUrl: string; // Server callback URL (must match the one registered in Azure)
+  serverCallbackUrl: string; // Server callback URL (must match the one registered in Azure), Make sure to include http:// or https://
   encryptionKey: string; // 32 character encryption key for the access and refresh tokens

   // Optional advanced settings